Before you can begin using Magic Transit, verify that you meet Cloudflare’s onboarding requirements.

 The SYN-ACK packet sent to the client during TCP handshake encodes the value for maximum segment size (MSS).
 Egress packets are routed via your ISP interface, and each packet must comply with the standard Internet routable maximum transmission unit (MTU), which is 1500 bytes.

-Cloudflare Magic WAN uses tunnels to deliver packets from our global network to your data centers.
+Cloudflare Magic Transit uses tunnels to deliver packets from our global network to your data centers.
 Cloudflare encapsulates these packets adding new headers.

 To accommodate the additional header data, you must set the MSS value to 1436 bytes at your physical egress interfaces — not the tunnel interfaces.
 For Magic Transit egress traffic, the MSS should be set via the tunnel’s interface for egress traffic.